jennysloane/jfsloane/content/blog/air_quality/index.md

 -   I immediately discovered that we are approaching peak allergy season (at least for trees) in Houston.
 -   Reading more on the website, I learned that the most significant allergens are: ash-leaf maple, green ash, red mulberry, and white ash.
--   This is unfortunate for me because according to my allergy scratch test in 2016, I am **very** allergic to maple and ash and it looks like my allergies may get even worse in March 😫
+-   This is unfortunate for me because according to my allergy scratch test in 2016, I am *very* allergic to maple and ash and it looks like my allergies may get even worse in March 😫.

 <!-- frustrated -->